‘Declining rates of child marriage have been one of the recent success stories of Ethiopia. It has been a combined effort.

 These powerful words of Ethiopia’s first ever female President, Sahle-Work Zewde, demonstrate fearlessly her ambition to improve rights for women and girls, and promote female empowerment from within the nation.
 Grassroots work is crucial in providing sustainable and lasting change.
 Together with our strategic partners, we are passionate about ensuring that our projects promote this cause, and empower women to change their communities for the better.

-Over the last 16 months, alongside our Charity Partner Plan International UK, measurable grassroots change has been made to the lives of vulnerable children in Gambella's refugee camps, as part of the first phase of a four year project to protect over 30,000 children and give them back the chance to learn.
+Over the last two years, alongside our Charity Partner Plan International UK, measurable grassroots change has been made to the lives of vulnerable children in Gambella's refugee camps, as part of the first phase of a four year project to protect over 30,000 children and give them back the chance to learn.

 South Sudan became independent from Sudan in 2011.
 In the six years since, the nation in northeastern Africa has battled to maintain peace, first during an armed conflict with Sudan that ended in 2015, and now during an ongoing violent civil war.

 This war has caused more than 1.9 million people to flee the country, making it one of the most severe humanitarian crisis in the world.
 Neighbouring Ethiopia has opened its borders, and 375,000 from South Sudan are currently living in camps and host communities in the Gambella region.
 65% of these are children.